MioSoty

-MIOSOTIS is an American Latin singer, dancer, songwriter, actress, choreographer, television personality, producer, and model.
+Miosoty is an American Latin singer, dancer, songwriter, actress, choreographer, television personality, producer, and model.
 Her career began as a teenager, singing merengue for nearly two years with popular Dominican singer Wilfrido Vargas and five years with The New York Band.
 She branched off as a solo salsa singer in 1997 during the resurgence of the genre and other forms of Latin music.
 Although a member of the younger generation of Latin music artists, she is best known for her classic singing style.

 Background

 MioSotis was born in Brooklyn, New York to parents of Dominican descent.
 She grew up listening to merengue and salsa, and her parents took her and her siblings to numerous music festivals all over New York.
 Among the first Latin music festivals she remembered attending as a toddler featured Wilfrido Vargas.
 Her father frequently woke the rest of the household on Saturday mornings by blasting a merengue song and playing along (with trumpet, maracas, güiro, or tambora).